 One of Ker & Downey’s Africa specialists Sara Kramer just returned from a three-week trip to Tanzania and Rwanda where she trekked mountain gorillas and got to know some of the locals.
 Here are her top ten things to do in Rwanda.
 Add them to your next journey!

-10. Visit the Iby’Iwacu Cultural Village and try your hand at making Sorghum flour.
+10. Visit Rwanda’s Iby’Iwacu Cultural Village and try your hand at making Sorghum flour.

 The Iby’lwacu Cultural Village was set up as a way to curb poaching and increase conservation efforts by providing a way for ex-poachers to make an income and support their families.
-A visit to the village offers a change to participate in the community’s daily activities and provide a hands-on experience while learning about their culture and traditions.
+A visit to the village offers a chance to participate in the community’s daily activities.
+You’ll also get a hands-on experience while learning about their culture and traditions.

 9. Experience the Golden Monkeys in Volcanoes National Park.